Blush and Grey Bespoke Bridal Separates Surrey

 Wedding pictures by Andy Wright

 The sleeveless boatneck top is made from pale pink matt crepe-silk.
-The waterfall back detail reveals the shiny satin side of the fabric in alternate flashes.
+I ensured the waterfall back detail reveals the shiny satin side of the fabric in alternate flashes.
 Cut to just skim the feature waistband of the skirt below and occasionally reveal Holly’s amazingly toned stomach as she moves.
-It fastens with a single covered button and loop on a gentle v back neckline.
-The tulle skirt is full circle and floor length from the natural waistline in three layers of softest grey tulle and satin back crepe.
+It fastens with a single covered button and loop on a gentle v-back neckline.
+I cut the tulle skirt as a full circle so it is floor length from the natural waistline in three layers of softest grey tulle and satin back crepe.
 The waistband is shaped at the back to a soft point with matching covered buttons and loops that peek out as the waterfall back swings open.

 Case 2 waterfall silk bridal top blouse blush pink